 We’ve got a world class health care, if you can get it when you need it.
 More and more Kiwis are falling through the cracks as funding hasn’t kept up with our growing and ageing population and increased mental health need.
-To help you decide how to vote for this election, we’ve crowd-sourced six key health pledges for parties to commit to.
-We’ll post the results here by August 18.
+To help you decide how to vote this election, we crowd-sourced six key health pledges we asked each party to commit to.

 Help prevent suicide, it’ll take courage

 Patrice Harrex with her son Brad Anderson, 25.

 Brad Anderson, 25, was released from hospital despite saying he wanted to take his own life.
 Two days later, he was dead.
 Brad’s mum Patrice has written a letter with two other bereaved mums asking politicians to have the courage to fix our health crisis.
 Read the open letter.

 Hold an independent mental health inquiry in the first 100 days of the new Government, and commit to fund what it identifies as needed.